-When it comes to websites, you can build it yourself.
+You can build websites by yourself.
 However, there are many things you may not know or want to understand about building a website.
 You are the professional for your business, do you want to take on another career as a web designer/consultant?
-Don’t get lost in the forest, think about hiring a professional to help you.
+Don’t get lost in the forest.
+Use a professional to help you.
 Here is a list of questions you should think about before you work on your web design.

 Why use a web consultant?

 So many questions and you only want a simple website that will allow you to advertise your business and attract customers.
 Why is everything so complicated?
 If you don’t think it is complex and you have time while still running your business, please feel free to develop your website.

 When you work on developing your business, instead of your website, that is the time to call a web consultant.
 I use the term web consultant, not a web designer, web developer, or webmaster.